 - A phone charger and plug converter/adaptor

-Find out what type of plugs are standard for the country you are visiting and take the appropriate plug converted.
+Find out what type of electric wall plugs are standard for the country you are visiting and take the appropriate plug converted.
 You can buy this from the airport if you forget but don’t forget your phone charger!